sherrillmix/bedCount/README.md

  -Q: only count reads with a map quality greater than or equal this (default:0)
  -B: don't count reads only falling within this number of bases of the borders of a region (default: 15)
  -t: number of threads to use (default: 1)
- -s: do not filter out reads not in a well mapped pair.
-Use -s for single ended data (default: filter out unpaired) -G report the total unique reads combined over all the regions
+ -s: Data is single end reads.
+Do not filter out reads not in a well mapped pair.
+Assume strandedness behaves as first read (default: paired reads)
+ -G report the total unique reads combined over all the regions
  -v: increase verbosity
  -h: display this message and exit